awsdocs/amazon-ec2-user-guide/doc_source/ebs-volumes.md

 # Amazon EBS Volumes<a name="ebs-volumes"></a>

-An Amazon EBS volume is a durable, block\-level storage device that you can attach to one or more instances\.
+An Amazon EBS volume is a durable, block\-level storage device that you can attach to one instance or to multiple instances at the same time\.
 You can use EBS volumes as primary storage for data that requires frequent updates, such as the system drive for an instance or storage for a database application\.
 You can also use them for throughput\-intensive applications that perform continuous disk scans\.
 EBS volumes persist independently from the running life of an EC2 instance\.

 You can attach multiple EBS volumes to a single instance\.
 The volume and instance must be in the same Availability Zone\.
 After you attach a volume to an instance, you can use it like any other physical hard drive\.
 EBS volumes are flexible\.
 For current\-generation volumes attached to current\-generation instance types, you can dynamically increase size, modify the provisioned IOPS capacity, and change volume type on live production volumes\.